Skip to main content

 const newConfig = {

-...compConfig, // Preserve original configuration
+...compConfig, // Preserve existing configuration

 config: {

-...compConfig.config, // Preserve original config
+...compConfig.config, // Preserve existing config

 ...updates, // Merge new configuration